1 is 216' is a simple little hyser throw to a basket just behind a couple of trees. Holes 1-6 play in this first area

 This is a fun and quick course to play with plenty of shade to keep it comfortable in the summer.

-Other Thoughts: Overall, this is probably the most fun course to play in the Baton Rouge area but its not the most challenging.
+Other Thoughts: Overall, this is a fun course to play in the Baton Rouge area but its not the most challenging.
 For that you have to drive to Flanacher Rd., which isn't all that far away, but is definitely more fun.
 Play both if you get a chance.

 0 of 5 people found this review helpful.